robcast/digilib/doc/src/site/markdown/digilib-config.md

 But you can also use the new [CDSTAR](https://cdstar.gwdg.de/) storage backend to directly access files stored in a CDSTAR server.

-To use the CDSTAR backend you need to build digilib using the `-Pcdstar,servlet3` profile in Maven and add the following to your digilib configuration:
+To use the CDSTAR backend you need to build digilib using the `storage-cdstar` profile in Maven e.g. with `-Pstorage-cdstar,servlet3,iiif-presentation` and add the following to your digilib configuration:

 ```xml
 <parameter name="docudirectory-class" value="digilib.io.CdstarArchiveDocuDirectory" />